Stay-at-Home Mom to Sole Income Provider: Mandi Wilke

 “After 15 years of being a stay-at-home mom, I feel I have a bigger purpose and place in our community and my career and I want to keep that!”

 Mandi Wilke is goal-oriented, always makes time for fun, and brings along those who are drawn to her go-getter spirit.
-She’s also extremely driven and has found success in a whole new life stage compared to where she was just five years ago.
+She’s also extremely driven and has found success in a whole new life stage compared to where she was just seven years ago.

 When Mandi was unexpectedly fired from her job, not to mention in complete shock and resumé-less (never having needed one before), she knew what she needed to do next: file for unemployment.
 At the time, she was also going through a divorce, and her main concern was supporting her three kids.